The Bobsled via Bonneville Shoreline

-The Bobsled is a famous downhill romp, extending from the Bonneville Shoreline Trail
+The Bobsled above Salt Lake City is a famous downhill romp, extending from the

 down to the homes of the Avenues.
+(Note that there are several Bobsled trails in Utah.)
 Although it's just one descent option

 from the BST, this little trail is so famous, it deserves its own web